-Today’s graphic communication professionals serve the robust marketing communications, publishing and packaging graphics industries by creating and producing integrated media across a range of platforms.
+In this media arts degree, you'll become a graphic communication professional who serves the robust marketing communications, publishing, and packaging graphics industries by creating and producing integrated media across a range of platforms.

 Media arts and technology is a unique major that reflects the convergence of technologies that allow content to be created, formatted, stored, and then shared via computer-based publications, printed material, online services, and various forms of interactive media.
 This approach enables our students to build skills not only in traditional publishing but also in database management, new media production, networking, and mobile communications.
 The major is designed to provide students with the ability to use various content types across multiple output media.
 The major also allows students to explore other areas of study, including advertising and media strategy, contemporary publishing, content management, digital imaging and premedia, print production, print quality, and 3D computer graphics.